 What is IRQL_NOT_LESS_OR_EQUAL Error?

-IRQL means Interrupt Request Level and NOT_LESS_OR_EQUAL means the boundary level which is outside the value.
-Sometimes an incorrect or corrupted driver goes to the wrong place in memory and we encounter IRQL_NOT_LESS_OR_EQUAL error.
-This error message is displayed when the memory location is not resolved, on the PC.
+IRQL means Interrupt Request Level, and NOT_LESS_OR_EQUAL indicates the boundary level outside the value.
+Sometimes an incorrect or corrupted driver goes to the wrong place in memory, and we encounter an IRQL_NOT_LESS_OR_EQUAL error.
+This error message is displayed when the memory location is not resolved on the PC.

 How to Fix IRQL_NOT_LESS_OR_EQUAL Error in Windows 11/10